 - Costs between $500 and $5000

-This is the commonest precious stone when it comes to blue gemstones.
+This is the commonest precious stone when it comes to buying sapphire jewellery online.
 Blue sapphire stands at 9 on the measure of hardness scale, making it very tough.
 Some jewelers use it as a diamond alternative, especially when making engagement rings.

 The blue sapphire is the most popular but you can find other colors of sapphire stones.